AlexisWalravens/node-mysql-telegram-backup/README.md

 The script will send a backup of all your databases in the main chat defined by `TELEGRAM_BOT_MAIN_CHAT_ID` at an interval defined by `CRON`.

-You can also define a list of comma separated chat ID's(`TELEGRAM_BOT_MANUAL_CHAT_IDS`) to give them the right to trigger manual backups.
+You can also define a list of comma separated user ID's(`TELEGRAM_BOT_MANUAL_USER_IDS`) to give them the right to trigger manual backups.
-Note that when triggered manually the backup will be sent in the chat that triggered it and not in the main chat.
+Note that when triggered manually the backup will be sent in the chat that triggered it.

 ## How to run